20 February 2018. Updated Nov 2019. Vancouver, Canada.

 Stull: About every two or three years.
 Inbetween those revisions, please use the errata.
 I am still an active full professor at UBC (see my CV), so I have many other duties (teaching, research, service) in addition to textbook writing.

 Q. How much money do you earn for the various versions of this book?

 Stull: Zero income.
 No royalties from all forms of this book, including printed versions.
 No advertising revenue.

 Q. Do you know how many people use the book?

 Stull: I use a web analytics program to monitor downloads from this web site.
-Between 5 March 2016 and 29 March 2018, there were 16,090 users from 142 countries (2,711 cities) worldwide who did 63,280 downloads of chapter pdf files.
+Between 5 March 2016 and 15 Nov 2019, there were 29,225 users from 160 countries (4,033 cities) worldwide who did 108,292 downloads of pdf files of individual chapters or of the whole book.
 I thank all of you for telling your friends about this book.